cielong/pyfx/docs/Usage/index.rst

 =====

 You can use *pyfx* in two ways:

-* A standalone CLI tool
+- A standalone CLI tool

-* A python module which can be integrated in any python CLI application
+- A python module which can be integrated in any python CLI application

+.. contents:: Table of Content
+   :local:
+   :depth: 2
+   :backlinks: none

 CLI
 ======================